KygekDev/posts/about.md

 ---
 ## About Posts by KygekDev

-I usually make posts about PocketMine-MP tutorials, life lessons, and other tutorials in this website.
-You can find more tutorials in my YouTube channel (Link is provided [below](#links)).
+I usually make posts about PocketMine-MP tutorials, life lessons, and other information in this website.
+You can find more tutorials in my YouTube channel.

-Teaching and educating is one of my interests, because I can help beginners to learn new things without needing to struggle as much as I was.
+Teaching and educating are a part of my interests, because I can help beginners to learn new things so they won't need to struggle as much as I was.
 I hope my posts can be useful for people's life, including beginners.

 ## Links